Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Down in the Array, things were quieter.
 An emergency exit door at the back of the jump room was ajar, suggesting an evacuation.
 The Handler went first anyway, swept and evaluated.

-“...Clear.
-Get in here.”
+"...Clear.
+Get in here."

 Six darted across the room, overriding his biodrone body’s urgent signals that it really wasn’t fit enough for this.
 Human bodies could go much further and harder than their own instincts let them believe, and there was no need to preserve this one.

 What he saw and heard as he entered the Array itself, however, planted a knot of dread in Six’s awareness.
 There was a hiss, the characteristic *‘whoosh’* of rapidly-boiling helium gas venting up through a pipe, and an ankle-deep fog of condensed atmospheric water.

-“...Fuck!”
+"...Fuck!"
 Six sprang toward the control room.
-“Fuck, fuck *fuck…”*
+"Fuck, fuck *fuck…"*

-“What?”
+"What?"
 The Handler kept his weapon trained on the door.

 Six ran his eye over the board and monitors in front of him.
 There was a *lot* of red.
-“They’ve quenched the magnets....”
+"They’ve quenched the magnets...."

 Okay, okay, *maybe* there was still time.
 He barged back out of the control room, grabbed a screwdriver from his tool belt, jammed it into a panel on the array’s side and *heaved,* tearing muscle and ligaments to get the job done.
 The cover popped off.
 A heating element glowed at him, cozied right up to the magnet’s side.